nVotesOrg/nMix/README.md

 No, no computer or software system is 100% secure. nMix is secure in the specific sense that it employs cryptographic techniques to achieve strong privacy and verifiability properties, as defined in the academic literature.

 ##### Is nMix end-to-end verifiable?
 nMix provides the core cryptography to construct an end-to-end verifiable voting system.
 In particular, it provides a bulletin board and a verifiable mix-net and zero knowledge proofs, which are key components necessary for granting recorded-as-cast and counted-as-recorded verifiablity.
 When combined with suitable external components the whole system becomes end-to-end verifiable.
-See the next question.

 ##### What about the use of SHA1 in the Git hash chain?
 The choice of git as a hash-chain was made with full awareness of the status of SHA-1, which will not be a problem because: